miha53cevic/EmguCV-Facial-Recognition/README.md

 # EmguCV-Facial-Recognition
-EmguCV .NET port of OpenCV using WPF
+USing: EmguCV .NET port of OpenCV and C# WPF